Diogosadias/SEM2_PI/docs/(Templates)/FURPS.md

 ### Physical Constraints

 _Specifies a limitation or physical requirement regarding the hardware used to house the system, as for example: material, shape, size or weight._

+- **Application must run on the hardware and software available in the current facilities of the Many Labs Company**